emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 #### What's a codehash?

 We're almost ready to deploy the smart contract to the account, but first let's take a look at the account we're going to deploy to.
 Remember, this is the subaccount we created earlier.
-To view the state easily with Axion CLI, you may run this command:
+To view the state easily with Fermi CLI, you may run this command:

     near state crossword.friend.testnet